 Discover it: The Newcomer

 In 2013, Discover stopped offering all of its existing cards to new applicants and replaced them with a single card designed to appeal to many different segments of the market.
 The Discover it card’s formula begins with the same 5% cash back on up to $1,500 in purchases quarterly from select merchant categories and/or specific stores, and 1% cash back on all other purchases.
 (You can read the full Discover it review here.)
 For example, during the fourth quarter of 2017, the featured bonus categories are Amazon.com and Target.
 As with the Chase Freedom, Discover it cardholders must go online each quarter to register for the bonus categories.
 Yet for a limited time, the Discover card is offering double cash-back rewards for the cardholder’s first year only for new cardholders.
 The additional cash back is received after the cardholder’s first anniversary of account opening, so long as the account is still open and in good standing.

 Which Card Should You Get?

 Each credit card has its own pros and cons when stacked against each other, so it’s more important to look at the type of credit card user you are.
 Here are some of ways to compare these two credit cards:

-- If you have good credit, but aren’t quite in the “excellent” credit category yet, it may be hard to qualify for the Discover it.
+- If you have good credit, but aren’t quite in the “excellent” credit category yet, you may be able to qualify for the Discover it.

 - If you don’t want to pay interest on new purchases with your card, Chase Freedom’s 15 months of 0% interest trumps Discover’s two offers (and it includes a generous sign-up bonus).